 Whether you want to give a celebrity the beating of a lifetime, or expose some animated puppet to unimaginable agony, at the end of the day all this torture is just a big, if macabre laugh.

 Still, it might be a good idea to go out and meet people again or to play something sunnier for a change.
-Maybe some farming games or dress-up games, to calm you down?
+Maybe some horror games or action games, to calm you down?
 A rainbow is a nice change of scenery as well, don't you agree?
 And when was the last time you called your mother?